 How can these contradictory results be explained?
 One option is that they stem from methodological limitations of some of these studies.
 For example, the way consciousness is measured might strongly affect the obtained results: if the awareness measure is not sensitive enough to discover residual awareness, the researcher might falsely attribute unconscious processes to conscious processing (Pratte & Rouder, 2009; Sand & Nilsson, 2016).

 On the other hand, unconscious processing might be underestimated due to insensitive measures of the unconscious effect.
 The most prominent measure for probing unconscious effects is response time, typically taken via keyboard presses (e.g., comparing RTs in the congruent vs. incongruent condition; Naccache et al., 2002; Naccache & Dehaene, 2001).
 Notably, RTs only index the end result of the response and do not provide insight into the process of formulating the final decision as it unfolds over time (Scherbaum et al., 2010).
-Thus, focusing on RTs might lead to losing rich information that could potentially unravel unconscious processing that might otherwise go unnoticed.
+Thus, focusing on RTs might lead to losing rich information that could potentially unravel unconscious processing that would otherwise go unnoticed.

 Motion tracking, on the other hand, provides such rich information.
-Already a popular tool for unraveling cognitive processes (Freeman et al., 2011) motion tracking might accordingly prove to be a powerful also for detecting unconscious processes.
-Contrary to keyboard RTs, which produce a discrete value for each trial, motion tracking yields a continuous set of values that is better suited for tracking ongoing cognitive processes, allowing further insight into their development over time (e.g., Farmer et al., 2007; )Freeman et al., 2008).
+Already a popular tool for unraveling cognitive processes (Freeman et al., 2011) motion tracking might accordingly prove to be powerful also for detecting unconscious processes.
+Contrary to keyboard RTs, which produce a discrete value for each trial, motion tracking yields a continuous set of values that is better suited for tracking ongoing cognitive processes, allowing further insight into their development over time (e.g., Farmer et al., 2007; Freeman et al., 2008).
 Finally, the rich, continuous data afforded by motion tracking can be curated for various parameters that are not available when using non-continuous measures, and might reveal hidden effects.
 One such parameter is velocity, which was used, for example, to inspect participants' confidence in their answers (Dotan et al., 2018).
 Another parameter is Changes of Mind (COM), which are not possible to detect when responding with a keyboard, but are reflected in the trajectory when using motion tracking (e.g., Resulaj et al., 2009).

 The ability to unravel cognitive conflicts and observe COM might be beneficial when studying unconscious processing, especially in priming paradigms that evoke conflicts between the prime and target.
 This was done in a handful of studies: two studies probed the level at which unconscious images are processed by asking participants to classify a target image preceded by an invisible prime of a person/animal using a reaching response, while movement was tracked.
-When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer (Experiment 1 in Finkbeiner & Friedman, 2011), thereby indicating that the semantic meaning of primes can be processed unconsciously (Finkbeiner et al., 2008; Friedman & Finkbeiner, 2010).
+When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer (Experiment 1 in Finkbeiner & Friedman, 2011), thereby indicating that the semantic meaning of primes can be processed unconsciously (see also Finkbeiner et al., 2008; Friedman & Finkbeiner, 2010).
 A similar result was found for digits and letters classification (Experiment 2 in Finkbeiner & Friedman, 2011).
 Finally, another study used motion tracking to demonstrate the role of attention in facilitating priming: when participants judged a target digit as larger or smaller than 5, longer reach trajectories were observed when this target was preceded by an incongruent prime (compared to a congruent one), and this effect was larger when the participants attended to the prime (Xiao & Yamauchi, 2015).